TheForeverLost/PokemonShowdownBot/README.md

 **Analyzer**

 This consists of a node environment where analysis of the pokemon showdown game mechanics take place with the help of various smogon npm packages

+It uses the said packages to create functions that would provide the best action when given the state of a battle *Once the AI is ready with strategies of the game , we will use selenium in this and start running the bot against real players , Elo rating will be used to judge bot difficulty*

 ## References